Emissions on the Road: Environmental Impact of Automobiles and the Benefits of Going Green

-Vehicles significantly impact the environment.
-According to the United States Environmental Protection Agency (EPA), 29% of the total greenhouse gas emissions in the country in 2021 were from transportation activities.
-These emissions contribute to environmental degradation — specifically air pollution, climate change and global warming — and impact your health and finances.
+Vehicles affect the environment.
+The Environmental Protection Agency (EPA) reports that transportation activities produced 29% of U.S. greenhouse gas emissions in 2021.
+These emissions cause air pollution, climate change and global warming — issues that affect your health and finances.

 How Much Greenhouse Gas Is Released by Vehicles?

-Greenhouse gas emissions, including carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O) emissions, contribute to environmental degradation.
+Greenhouse gas emissions, including carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O) emissions, harm the environment.
 In the U.S., transportation activities cause the most emissions at 29%.
 According to the EPA, a typical passenger vehicle emits 4.6 metric tons of CO2 annually.

-Net emissions increased by 6% compared to the 2021 total, mainly due to increased economic activity after the slowdown at the height of the COVID-19 pandemic.
+Net emissions increased by 6% compared to the 2021 total, mainly due to increased economic activity after the slowdown during the COVID-19 pandemic.
 Overall, total emissions from the transportation sector grew 19% from 1990 to 2021.

-Carbon dioxide emissions from energy consumption fluctuate as consumption levels regularly change.
+Carbon dioxide emissions from energy consumption fluctuate as consumption levels change.
 Petroleum remains the highest contributor to CO2 emissions in the industry.
-Although much lower, emissions from natural gas showed a consistent increase throughout the years.
+Natural gas emissions are much lower but have increased consistently over time.

 Sources of CO2 Emissions in the Transportation Sector